Bishop Visitor Logo

 Also, fall colors are not necessarily uniform in the Eastern Sierra.
 For example, fall colors may be at or close to peak color at one geographic location while another spot elsewhere may be just beginning to change color.
 For example, a place like Rock Creek Lake may have brilliant peak color while South lake is just beginning to turn color.
 Commit yourself to consistently check the information below and you will find beautiful photogenic fall color.

 Typically, the trees lose their leaves later in October as color moves down into the valley extending the fall colors season into November.
-But an Indian Summer can extend high country foliage longer.
+But a late summer burst can extend high country foliage longer.
 Wind plays a role as well in how fast the leaves drop.

 Many fall leaf peepers read the fall color blog posts published on our website and find the area’s best color locations after reading them.
 These posts will enhance your experience greatly.